 Even with diligent oral health care, we can suffer an accident that may seriously harm our smiles.
 A blow to the face or an ill-timed bite can generate enough pressure, for instance, to cause a tooth to fall out.

 If you lose one or more teeth this way, you have a small window of time in which you can replace them back in the mouth.
-You will need to seek prompt attention from your dentist in order to successfully restore the tooth to your smile.
+You will need to seek prompt attention from your dentist to successfully restore the tooth to your smile.

-How to Save a Knocked-Out Tooth
+Steps to Save a Dislodged Tooth

 Preserve the Lost Tooth